kenwheeler/glow-in-the-dark-gucci-shark-bites-vim/README.md

 ## Config

+You'll want to install it, thats a great first step.
+For example, if using Vundle, add:

+`Plugin 'kenwheeler/glow-in-the-dark-gucci-shark-bites-vim'`

 Add this stuff to your `.nvimrc` (or wherever the kids are putting it these days)

 - `colorscheme sharkbites`